UK payrolls move closer to pre-pandemic level, pay jumps - Up News Info

 Economists polled by Reuters had mostly expected the unemployment rate to hold at 4.8%.

-Overall, the figures are likely to bolster confidence that the economy will emerge from the pandemic with less long-term damage than first feared by many forecasters.
+The figures are likely to bolster Bank of England officials’ confidence that the economy will emerge from the pandemic with less long-term damage than first feared by many forecasters.

-“The labor market outperformed expectations as the economy accelerated with the relaxation of COVID-related restrictions,” said Yael Selfin, chief economist at KPMG UK.
+“Overall, today’s report once again points to a rapidly firming labor market,” said Investec economist Ellie Henderson.

-The ONS said hours worked in a week surpassed the 1 billion mark for the first time since the pandemic first hit Britain and there was no sign of a feared surge in redundancies before the expiry of the furlough program.
+“However, with the latest data indicating that 1.9 million people were still in furloughed employment in June, the real test will be how the labor market responds to the ending of the furlough scheme in September,” she said, referring to the government’s job-retention scheme.

 Advertisement